 Education is not easy.
 It is an experience where we can guarantee that regardless of the outcome, we will always hear that we got it wrong.
 It is important to note that guiding their decision-making as familiar principle educators will point to as a factor in their process.
 It says, “What we have decided is what’s best for the kids.”

 Of course, this mantra is not always followed.
 Factors that trump this PRINCIPLE include finances, public opinion, political climate, and local culture.
 Each of these has some connection to the perceptions and expectations of parents and the community and their varied relationships with the local public school district.
 These are tricky waters to navigate.
 However, there are some different influential levers and spheres of influence you can focus on to guide your work and practices.

 Distinct Influential Levers and Spheres of Influence:

-Equity and Cultural Responsiveness Officer: A few years ago, this position would not have been on this list.
-It is now an indispensable role that is often part of public school leadership and decision making.
-Questions and issues regarding inclusivity in curriculum, student access to opportunities, empathy, including the general health of communication about and knowledge of these topics are areas that schools will wrestle within the foreseeable future.
+This position would not have been on this list a few years ago.
+Yet, it is now an indispensable role often part of public school leadership and decision-making.
+Questions and issues regarding inclusivity in curriculum, student access to opportunities, empathy, and general health of communication about and knowledge of these topics, are areas that schools will wrestle with within the foreseeable future.

-As you approach the county or district, it will be important to know what voices are saying what.
-Each of the leadership offices or roles above are guides, to some extent, by voices external to their system.
+It will be essential to know what voices are saying what.
+Each of the leadership offices or roles above is guides, to some extent, by voices external to their system.
 As you look for community pages and posts on social media, community blogs, and union and parent organizations ’updates for insights into their needs and wants, strategize how you can be a solution.
 Then connect with district leadership with the mindset of a partner.
 Your empathy will be welcomed as an ally.